abraia/abraia-multiple/README.md

 by the Hailo resource catalog.

 ### 3. Multispectral & Hyperspectral Imaging (`multiple`)
-- Specialized tools for hyperspectral and multispectral image analysis, cube processing, spectral indices, radiometric calibration, scene manifests, and spectral signature extraction (`multiple.analysis`).
+- Specialized tools for hyperspectral and multispectral image analysis, cube processing, spectral indices, radiometric calibration, scene manifests, and spectral signature extraction (`multiple.spectral` and `multiple.manifests`).
 Remote datasets support TIFF cubes, ENVI header/data pairs (`.hdr` with `.raw`, `.img`, or a declared companion file), and IMEC snapshot-mosaic scenes (`.raw` plus their calibration `.xml`).
 Studio can upload a folder containing the raw scenes and shared calibration file.
 - The public `multiple` API is grouped into visualization, local I/O, shared band contracts, metadata, manifests, remote datasets and clients, radiometry, analysis, and registration modules.
 Analysis and GIS integrations expose optional dependency errors only when used.

 ### 4. Edge AI & Hardware Acceleration (`abraia.inference.hailo`)